 This male Walker's tree cricket has raised his wings to prepare to sing - exposing his metanotal gland.

 This male Snowy tree cricket has positioned himself between leaves to sing.
-This is a common strategy used by males to increase the surface area of their wings -- using the leaves as a baffle.
+This is a common strategy used by males to increase the surface area of their wings -- and thus amplify their song.
+The are using the leaves as a baffle.
 The Snowy tree cricket makes musical chirps rather than trilling.

 This view of a male Snowy tree cricket shows the white colored metanotal gland.
 Here again, this male has positioned himself at a natural gap in the leaf -- and attempts to fill the gap with his wings in order to amplify his song.